bp2008/cameraproxy/MJpegCameraProxy/MJpegCameraProxy/Examples/readme.txt

 MJpeg Camera Proxy Readme
 -------------------------

-The service listens on port 8077.
-If this is a problem, change it in the source code and rebuild it.
-Sorry!
+The service listens on port 44456 by default.
+If this is a problem, run the command-line version once, and then you can change the port in "Config.cfg".

-For configuration instructions, see the other xxxxx-readme.txt files.

 -------------------------
 Installation